Azure/acs-demos/README.md

 altough they are just markdown files so you can read through them and run them manually if you prefer.

-Right now the repository only contains "incubating" demos, that is ones that mat need a little more work before they can be easily reproduced.

 # Running Demo's

 All demo's are written in markdown format, so just work through them